Last updated: June 2026

 What is the minimum equity injection required for an SBA 7(a) acquisition loan?

-The minimum equity injection is 10% of the total acquisition price.
+The minimum equity injection is 10% of total project cost (purchase price plus closing costs, working capital, and other completion costs).
 This is not the same as a down payment.
 It represents capital from non-borrowed sources that goes into the deal.
 The standard structure is 5% buyer cash plus a 5% seller note on full standby at 0% interest, with no payments during the SBA loan term.

 Can I use a home equity line of credit to fund my SBA equity injection?